 The aim of this unit is to encourage students to adopt a mature, informed and confident approach towards industry.
 Students will learn how planning, research, networking and preparation impacts on the initial job search and subsequent career progression.
 Students will undertake an internship with a workplace aligned with their areas of study and interests.
-A position description with key performance indicators is determined prior to the placement and an agreement is signed by the workplace, Macleay College and the student.
+A position description with key performance indicators is determined prior to the placement.

 Macleay College’s Diploma of Business Management specialising in Event Management is run over 12 months (three trimesters).
 Fees are charged on a per unit basis and there are 12 units to be completed for the diploma course.
 The 2015 tuition fee per unit is $2,200 and the 2016 tuition fee per unit is $2300.
 For a full breakdown on course fee please click here.

 The fees for this course can be paid in three different ways: